-Choice of topic: Shape composition.
-Given that there have been few other studies examining instruction of shape composition, this study not only provides a foundation for evaluating LTs, but also contributes novel insights into intervention on an understudied aspect of mathematics.
+Choice of Topic: Shape Composition

+Given that there have been few other studies examining instruction of shape composition, this study not only provides a foundation for evaluating

+LTs but also contributes novel insights into intervention on an understudied aspect of mathematics.
 We chose to evaluate the efficacy of the shape composition LT because it is important to children's mathematical development as described previously and yet is a topic that receives little instruction in schools.

+Previous Research on LTs

-Previous research on LTs.
-In a review of methodologically sound evaluations of mathematics curricula, Frye et al. (2013) concluded that interventions with LTs as one component are (as a whole) are more efficacious in promoting numeracy than curricula that do not (Frye et al., 2013).
-For example, Clements and Sarama (2008) found that preschoolers who experienced a curriculum specifically designed on LTs increased significantly more in mathematics competencies than those in a business-as-usual control group (effect size, 1.07) and more than those who experienced a curriculum structured into topic-based units rather than developing all topics (LTs) across the year (effect size 0.47) (Clements & Sarama, 2008).
-Given that the mathematical content of the LT and topical-units curricula were quite similar, the difference in efficacy may be due to the use of LTs (e.g., the developmental progressions of the LTs provided benchmarks for formative assessments, especially useful for children who enter with misconceptions or less developed knowledge).
+In a review of methodologically sound evaluations of mathematics curricula, Frye et al. (2013) concluded that interventions with LTs as one component are (as a whole) more efficacious in promoting numeracy than curricula that do not (Frye et al., 2013).
+For example, Clements and Sarama (2008) found that preschoolers who experienced a curriculum specifically designed on LTs increased significantly more in mathematics competencies than those in a business-as-usual control group (effect size, 1.07) and more than those who experienced a curriculum structured into topic-based units rather than developing all topics (LTs) across the year (effect size 0.47; Clements & Sarama, 2008).
+Given that the mathematical content of the LT and topical units curricula were quite similar, the difference in efficacy may be due to the use of LTs (e.g., the developmental progressions of the LTs provided benchmarks for formative assessments, especially useful for children who enter with misconceptions or less developed knowledge).

-However, although LT-based interventions "were informed by a developmental progression, no study specifically examined how a teacher's use of a developmental progression affected children's performance on math assessments compared with children who might be taught similar content by a teacher not following a developmental progression" (Frye et al., 2013, p.
-84).
-That is, previous evaluations or interventions involving LTs (e.g., D. M. Clarke, Cheeseman, B. Clarke, Gervasoni, Gronn, Horne, Sullivan, 2001; Clements & Sarama, 2007; Clements, Sarama, Spitler, Lange, & Wolfe, 2011; Fantuzzo, Gadsden, & McDermott, 2011; Gravemeijer, 1999; Jordan, Glutting, Dyson, Hassinger-Das, & Irwin, 2012) did not isolate the variable or variables that produced the statistically significant or (as measured by size effect) practically substantially important differences.
+However, although LT-based interventions

+were informed by a developmental progression, no study specifically examined how a teacher's use of a developmental progression affected children's performance on math assessments compared with children who might be taught similar content by a teacher not following a developmental progression.
+(Frye et al., 2013, p.
+84)

+That is, previous evaluations or interventions involving LTs (e.g., Clarke et al., 2001; Clements & Sarama, 2007; Clements, Sarama, Spitler, Lange, & Wolfe, 2011; Fantuzzo, Gadsden, & McDermott, 2011; Gravemeijer, 1999; Jordan, Glutting, Dyson, Hassinger-Das, & Irwin, 2012) did not isolate the variable or variables that produced the statistically significant or (as measured by effect size) practically substantially important differences.
 That is, the studies could not identify the unique contribution of LTs because their impact was confounded by other differences in instructional practices (e.g., the amount of progress monitoring, math talk, or time dedicated to math).
-For instance, the three curricula evaluated by Clements and colleagues (2008), the LT curriculum (Building Blocks), business as usual (locally developed curricula), and topical-units intervention (Preschool Mathematics Curriculum) evaluated by Clements and Sarama (2008) also differed in organization (e.g., LTs for each topic interwoven throughout the year vs. the other two using separate topical units) and in specific activities used.
+For instance, the three curricula evaluated by Clements et al. (2008), the LT curriculum (Building Blocks), business as usual (locally developed curricula), and topical-units intervention (Preschool Mathematics Curriculum) also differed in organization (e.g., LTs for each topic intervoven throughout the year vs. the other two using separate topical units)

+and in specific activities used.
 Therefore, the specific effects of LTs could not be distinguished.
-To evaluate whether instruction based on LTs is significantly more efficacious than plausible alternatives, we must avoid confounding assumptions of an accepted approach to implementing LTs-using formative assessment to provide instructional activities aligned with empirically-validated developmental progressions (Clarke et al., 2001; Clements & Sarama, 2014a; Gravemeijer, 1999; Jordan et al., 2012; Maloney, Confrey, & Nguyen, 2014; National Research Council, 2009) with various other instructional factors.
+To evaluate whether instruction based on LTs is significantly more efficacious than plausible alternatives, we must avoid confounding assumptions of an accepted approach to implementing LTs-using formative assessment to provide instructional activities aligned with empirically validated developmental progressions (Clarke et al., 2001; Clements & Sarama, 2014a; Gravemeijer, 1999; Jordan et al., 2012; Maloney et al., 2014; National Research Council, 2009) with various other instructional factors.

-Unique assumptions of an LT Approach in need of evaluation.
+Unique Assumptions of an LT Approach in Need of Evaluation

 This widely accepted approach to LT-based instruction has two assumptions that distinguish it from alternative pedagogical approaches.